OskarWlaszczuk/movie-browser-selfmade-2.0/README.md

-# 🎬 Movie Browser
+# 🎬 Movie Browser 2.0

-**Movie Browser** is a web application for browsing movies and people related to the film industry.
+**Movie Browser 2.0** is a web application for browsing movies and people related to the film industry.
 It uses data provided by [The Movie Database (TMDB)](https://developer.themoviedb.org/reference/intro/getting-started).

 ## About This Project